-Whereas reports under the Common Inspection Framework were on average 9 pages long, EIF reports are approximately only 3.5 pages.
-With such short summaries, inspectors can issue judgements without transparency about the basis for that judgement.
+Inspection reports are approximately only 3.5 pages.
+With such short summaries, inspectors can issue judgements without transparency over the basis for that judgement.
 When schools are judged to be ‘inadequate’ after a short 2-day visit, the small ‘vignettes’ are especially unhelpful and raise more questions.
 This makes it difficult for schools to complain.
-The Ofsted Freedom of Information team do not disclose the evidence basis behind judgements when asked directly.
-A robust evidence basis and outward communication process is essential to foster trust and collaboration between schools and inspectors.

 Despite having a wide remit and large sphere of influence over educational culture, it is surprising that Ofsted faces limited parliamentary scrutiny through infrequent accountability hearings.

 Considering the above, we ask Ofsted to undertake an urgent review of its processes and procedures to reform: